Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 2. Create a **VNet**(Red-Team-VNet) and link it to the resource group(RedTeam).
 VNets have software version of their Virtyal Network Interface cards.
 The goal is to design a large network and then have a subnet inside of it (For large network- 10.0.0.0/16, for a subnet- 10.10.1.0/24).
 Usually the broarder net and 10.0.0.0/24 subet is created by default.

- - Specidy the IP address and subnet and disable the security options if you do not want to pay extra
+ - Specidy the IP address and subnet and disable the additional security features DoS if you do not want to pay extra
  - Note that we can also create subnets which can be created independently and after a network has been created and can be added later to an existing network

 3. Setup a **network security group** (RedTeam-SG) - Add inboud security rule to block all traffic (deny)- It is equvilant of a network firewall.
-Imagine a firewall surrounding the VNET and between the virtual machines
+Imagine a firewall surrounding the VNET and between the virtual machines.
+Simply adding a NSG to the resource group will grant some basic set of security rules.
+They are inhound and outbound.
+What these do is allow inbound and outbound through a load balancer or within network freely, but blocks every connection from outside by default.
+Therefore if you are later going to want to connect to Virtual machines through the internet then we will have to make adjustments to these 'univerversal for outside' block rules.

 **4.** Add a new inbound **security rule** to configure the network security group just created - Block all traffic- This is the default deny rule that should get the highest priority (4096) - This is the default deny- Everything is blocked.
 We can also block all ports by specifying range like `0-65535`